Which are the best PEMF Machines?

 We’ve owned some of the best-known high intensity systems (including some that go beyond 5,000 Gauss or 500,000 microTesla) and they’ve been useful in the short term for treating localised issues such as major fractures.

-Even our low-intensity systems can dramatically help with severe localised issues; they just take a bit longer.
-Given that we and our customers are using them for a combination of long-term whole-body health maintenance and sometimes localised issues, we consider low-intensity machines to be by far the most appropriate, and ultimately, the most cost-effective.
+Even the local applicators in our low-intensity systems can dramatically help with severe localised issues; they just take a bit longer, while giving you extra assurance that they won’t do any harm.
+Given that we and our customers are using them for a combination of long-term whole-body health maintenance and sometimes localised issues, we consider low-intensity mat-based systems to be by far the most appropriate, and ultimately, the most cost-effective.
 At the same time as being designed to suit almost all users, they’re also intended to last for many years.

 We deliberately avoid supplying high-intensity systems to home users, and especially the high-intensity whole-body mats appearing from China since around 2015 (a good example is a widely promoted PEMF mat sold for home use with minimum intensities of over 5,000 gauss).